Top-label calibration and multiclass-to-binary reductions

-However, P is concerned entirely about disease D, and not about other diseases.
-That is, P wants to know the probability of having D \emph{among patients who were predicted to have disease D with confidence 0.6}.
+However, P is concerned only about disease D, and not about other diseases.
+That is, P wants to know the probability of having D \emph{among patients who were predicted to have disease D with confidence 0.6}, not among patients who were predicted to have \emph{some} disease with confidence 0.6.
 In other words, P cares about the occurrence of D among patients who were told the same thing that P has been told.
 It is tempting to wish that the confidence calibrated probability 0.6 has any bearing on what P cares about.
-However, this faith is misguided, as illustrated through the following example.
+However, this faith is misguided, as the above reasoning suggests, and further illustrated through the following example.

 \begin{example} Suppose the instance space is $(X, Y) \in \{a, b\} \times \{1,2,\ldots\}$. ($X$ can be seen as the random patient, and $Y$ as the disease they are suffering from.)
 Consider a predictor $(c, h)$ and let the values taken by $(X, Y, c, h)$ be as follows: